Pecos Wilderness Horseback Pack Trip

 The Pecos Wilderness includes the southernmost extension of the Rocky Mountains and is only 100 miles north-east of Albuquerque in the Santa Fe National Forest.
 The Wilderness boasts one of the highest concentrations of peaks exceeding 12,000-13,102 feet.

 Loop rides are designed keep landscapes fresh.
-The Peco’s unique features set it apart as one of the most interesting, high mountain scenic horseback rides in America.
-We ride in small groups to cater to more personalized riding experience.
+The Peco’s unique features set it apart as one of the most interesting, high-mountain scenic horseback rides in America.
+We ride in small groups for a more personalized riding experience.

 Ride Along The Stunning Trail-Riders Wall